Yoimiya428/new1/README.md

 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Boxin](https://github.com/Yoimiya428) for the Lighthouse Labs Web Development Bootcamp.